cvetomir-todorov/CecoChat/docs/01-intro-03-overall-design-technologies.md

 * lightweight and performant
 * easy to use and manage
 * has a built-in PUB/SUB mechanism
+* should be replaced by a more reliable technology in the future, e.g. a relational DB for storage and Kafka for notifications

 ## Application servers

-The application servers use ASP.NET and .NET 5 which are the heirs of ASP.NET Core and .NET Core:
+The application servers use ASP.NET/.NET 5 which are the heirs of ASP.NET Core and .NET Core:
 * open-source software backed by Microsoft
 * very mature, feature-rich, lots of tools
 * widely-used with a big community
 * well supported
+* should be updated to ASP.NET/.NET 6 and regularly to the expected upcoming next versions

-## Operations
+## Observability

-* Containerization relies on Docker for its maturity, popularity, tooling and integration
-* Distributed tracing is based on OpenTelemetry and Jaeger is configured for viewing traces and spans
+* distributed tracing is based on OpenTelemetry and Jaeger is configured for viewing traces and spans
-* Log aggregation is based on the EFK stack consisting of ElasticSearch, Fluentd and Kibana
+* log aggregation is based on the EFK stack consisting of ElasticSearch, Fluentd and Kibana
-* Deployment infrastructure - TBD
+* monitoring and metrics - TBD

+## Deployment

+* containerization relies on Docker for its maturity, popularity, tooling and integration
+* orchestration - TBD, probably Kubernetes